 - Team-building programs and leadership development for youths

-- Planning and facilitating sport and recreation projects
+- Planning and facilitating sports and recreation projects

 - Health and wellbeing workshops